CodeTrafficker/product-details-react/README.md

 # [product-details-react](https://github.com/CodeTrafficker/product-details-react)

-### React demo of a product details page
+## React demo of a product details page

+Challenge: Display a responsive/"mobile first" design of products, accessing the products' details from the json string provided.

-This demo uses a json file saved out from
+Because of a lack of CORS permissions, this demo uses a json file saved out from

  https://www.westelm.com/services/catalog/v4/category/shop/new/all-new/index.json

- ... to populate a display grid showing product images, their titles, and prices The grid's css uses flexbox to lay out mobile to desktop views (1 column, 2 columns, 3 columns).
+ ... to populate a display grid showing product images, their titles, and prices.
+The grid's css uses flexbox to lay out mobile to desktop views (1 column, 2 columns, 3 columns), instead of importing a library such as Bootstrap or Foundation.

-## On the web
+### On the web
 A recent build is currently hosted on [Surge](https://surge.sh/) at: http://prod-details-demo.surge.sh/